shamaneru/pdsnd_github/README.md

 Profiling Bikeshare

 ### Description
-Describe what your project is about and what it does
+The project is about the statistical understanding of bikeshare data.
+It is developed as an interactive system, where users decide the data and filter for dataset to analyse.

 ### Files used
 Include the files used